ipl-uw/2019-CVPR-AIC-Track-2-UWIPL/README.md

 Our code consists of the following three components:

 ### 1. Video-Person-ReID
-The vehicle reidentification code is based on Jiyang Gao's Video-Person-ReID \[[code](https://github.com/jiyanggao/Video-Person-ReID)\].
+The multi-view and metadata re-ranking vehicle reidentification model.
+The code is based on Jiyang Gao's Video-Person-ReID \[[code](https://github.com/jiyanggao/Video-Person-ReID)\].

 ### 2. Metadata
 Metadata model for vehicle's type, brand and color.
 The code is based on \[[code](https://github.com/pangwong/pytorch-multi-label-classifier)\].